 Maintains aims to find out why and how social services may fail in times of shock or disaster, and how they could be prevented from doing so and improve the level of on-the-ground humanitarian response.

-In answering five research questions, evidence gathered from Maintains can be used to inform current programming and future programme design to better improve humanitarian response:
+In answering five research questions, evidence gathered from Maintains can be used to inform current programming and future programme design to better improve response to shocks:

 - How can social services be designed so that they are not only resilient to disasters but can also expand and adapt in response to shocks?